-School districts in the metropolitan area face challenges that differ from districts elsewhere in the state.
-AMSD’s members include both urban and suburban school districts, making it truly a metro-wide organization.
-Because of its broad-based membership, AMSD is in a unique position to identify the needs of metropolitan school districts and seek meaningful policy changes to help meet those needs.
+AMSD member school districts face challenges and needs that differ from districts elsewhere in the state.
+AMSD's members include urban, suburban, and regional center school districts, making it truly a statewide organization.
+Because of its diverse membership, AMSD is in a unique position to identify and advocate for meaningful policy changes to help meet those needs.

 AMSD is a strong voice for public education both at the Legislature and in the media, with a proactive agenda and a commitment to action.
 AMSD’s primary task is to lobby at the state level for the needs of metropolitan school districts.
 However, AMSD’s Board believes that its lobbying efforts are most effective when the organization plays a role in shaping the broader public debate on K-12 issues and advocates for policies that benefit the State as a whole.